PaleAlex/TwyStock_repo/README.md

 # Twystocker - repo

-This is the repo for all tweets retrieved from the [Twystocker](https://twystocker.streamlit.app/) web app.
+This is the repo for all tweet counts coming from the [Twystocker](https://twystocker.streamlit.app/) web app.

-The tweets are on the most cited stocks in [WallStreetBets](https://www.reddit.com/r/wallstreetbets/) sub-reddit
+The tweets are about the most cited stocks in [WallStreetBets](https://www.reddit.com/r/wallstreetbets/) sub-reddit.

 Columns are:

- - timestamp of the tweet (UTC+0)
+ - daily tweets count
- - text of the tweet
+ - timestamp of the first tweet retrieved in a specific day (UTC+0)
- - number of retweets
+ - timestamp of the last tweet retrieved in a specific day (UTC+0)
- - $tag (filter for the search)
+ - $tag (filter used for the search)

 ## Acknowledgements